alexiswl/quay_containers/README.md

 4. Use the name of the quay repository for the software_quay item.
 5. Use the full name of the tag for the version_quay item

-Example:
+**Example:**
 I intend to install the star package.
-Searching star in bioconda leads me to [here](https://bioconda.github.io/recipes/star/README.html) I select [star/tags](https://quay.io/repository/biocontainers/star?tab=tags) to see the quay repo.
+Searching star in bioconda leads me to [here](https://bioconda.github.io/recipes/star/README.html)
+I select [star/tags](https://quay.io/repository/biocontainers/star?tab=tags) to see the quay repo.
-I decide to install star version 2.7.0, so I specify `software_quay` as 'star' and `version_quay` as '2.7.0d--0' I then run
+I decide to install star version 2.7.0,
+so I specify `software_quay` as 'star' and `version_quay` as '2.7.0d--0'
+I then run the following
 ```
 create_container_from_quay \
 --yaml yamls/star.yaml \